Distrayer3526/cse15l-lab-reports/lab-report4.md

 ![image](https://user-images.githubusercontent.com/62564887/221061295-c28ae89a-2d12-4685-a275-5d7ba44ed09d.png)

-5. To get the JUnit test commands I run `history | grep java` and then copy the specific command that I need.
+5. To get the JUnit test commands I run `history | grep java<enter>` and then copy the specific command that I need.
 Then I run `cd l<tab>` and run the respective commands

 ![image](https://user-images.githubusercontent.com/62564887/221061923-ff2844c2-a78d-4be9-b2bd-0bb1a2b0d4e5.png)